Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with at least two columns.**

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to string or are not equal For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns cannot be cast to string or ARE equal.

 All column equality metrics are defined in `columnEq` subsection.

-Metric increment returns `Failure` status for rows where some values in the specified column are not castable to string or when they are not equal.

 ### Day Distance Metric